sachua/sachua.github.io/backup/Inconsistent networking behaviour between Tanzu Kubernetes Clusters.md

 1. **No SNAT for traffic going from Node IPs (10.222.0.0/16) to Ingress IPs (10.223.112.0/20)**

-    - This means SNAT is applied to any traffic going from Cluster A to Cluster B
+    - No SNAT is applied to any traffic going from Cluster A to Cluster B

 2.  **No SNAT for traffic going from Node IPs (10.222.0.0/16) to Node IPs (10.222.0.0/16)**

-    - This means SNAT is applied to any traffic going from Node A to Node B
+    - No SNAT is applied to any traffic going from Node A to Node B

 3. **SNAT for all other traffic, translated to the Tanzu Supervisor Namespace Egress IP (10.223.136.18)**

-    - This means SNAT is applied to any other traffic, such as from Cluster A to another Virtual Machine in another segment, and egress the Tanzu Supervisor Namespace segment through the Tanzu Supervisor Namespace Egress IP
+    - SNAT is applied to any other traffic, such as from Cluster A to another Virtual Machine in another segment, and egress the Tanzu Supervisor Namespace segment through the Tanzu Supervisor Namespace Egress IP

 ## What does this mean?